vladyslav-crunch/nero-clothing/README.md

 Create a Firebase project at Firebase Console, enable Authentication (e.g. Email/Password), and Firestore.

-Add your Firebase config to the project (e.g., in a firebase.utils.ts file):
+Add your Firebase config to the project (in a firebase.utils.ts file):

 ```
 import { initializeApp } from 'firebase/app';